byn3/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 What distribution algorithm your load balancer is configured with and how it works Hybrid of the 3 algos.
+I think that depends on the hardware right?
+I would use weighted if the server's capacity were different.
+If each server could handle the same amount then just do a nice distribution.

 Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both